vedantparasharr/weather-app/README.md

 # ☁️ QuickWeather

 A clean, modern weather application that helps you check current weather conditions and 5-day forecasts for any city worldwide.
-Built as a beginner-friendly learning project while mastering JavaScript fundamentals and API integration.
+Built as a beginner friendly learning project while mastering JavaScript fundamentals and API integration.

 ![Weather App Preview](./assets/screenshots/preview.png)